 Further work on the Westonia project is in progress, and results will be reported in due course.

-⛏️ The acquisition of the Westonia Gold Project now brings Kula’s projects at Southern Cross to a total of three – alongside Airfield Gold at Marvel Loch and Rankin Dome.
+⛏️ The acquisition of the Westonia Gold Project brought Kula’s projects at Southern Cross to a total of three – alongside Airfield Gold at Marvel Loch and Rankin Dome.

 Kula Gold Limited also has a project located 10k west and 26km north west (respectively) of Southern Cross known as the Rankin Dome Gold Project.